 In TV shows like CID, Adalat, Crime Patrol, etc., viewers don’t get to observe a sensible image of the work, they show a distorting nature of crime scene investigators to exaggerate the ease, speed, effectiveness, drama, glamour, influence, scope, and comfort level of their jobs but in real life, their jobs are far more mundane, tedious, limited, boring, and commonly failing to solve a crime scene.
+While TV shows dramatize crime scene investigations, the reality involves meticulous procedures like safe and thorough blood cleaning services, emphasizing precision in preserving evidence and maintaining scientific integrity over theatrics.

 The portrayal of the police system is quite ailing in authenticity.
 For instance, the show’s characters playing the role of CSI personnel’s not only investigating (“process”) crime scenes, however, they additionally conduct raids, engross in suspect pursuit and arrest, interrogate such people whom they have doubt on, and solve cases, all of which fall below the responsibility of uniformed officers and detectives, not CSI personnel.
 Although a few detectives are also registered as CSIs, this is extremely uncommon in real life.
 It is considered as a wrong practice to allow CSI personnel to be involved in detective work, as it would compromise the prejudice of scientific evidence and would be time-consuming.
 [1]